julianxhokaxhiu/FFNx/README.md

 > **Please note:**
 >
-> FFNx will now use vcpkg as a package manager to resolve dependencies.
-Failing to follow these steps will fail your builds.
+> FFNx will uses vcpkg as a package manager to resolve dependencies.
+Failing to follow these steps will result in build failure.

-0. Clone the [vcpkg](https://vcpkg.io) project in the root folder of your `C:` drive ( `git clone https://github.com/Microsoft/vcpkg.git` )
+0. Clone the [vcpkg](https://vcpkg.io) project in the root folder of your `C:` drive (`git clone https://github.com/Microsoft/vcpkg.git`)
 1. Go inside the `C:\vcpkg` folder and double click `bootstrap-vcpkg.bat`
 2. Open a `cmd` window in `C:\vcpkg` and run the following command: `vcpkg integrate install`